-Injury Reserve, made up of producer Parker Corey, and rappers Nathaniel Ritchie, and Stepa J. Groggs, have made quite the impact in their short two years of releasing music, from the low key release of their EP Cooler Colors in 2014, to the incredibly buzzed release of their new album Floss this week, they have enjoyed a come up completely outside the normal institutions of hip-hop and indie music.
-From fostering a fervent local fan base through DIY shows, to giving their debut album out for free on Mediafire, and finding their first big cosign with notoriously left-of-industry YouTube reviewer Anthony Fantano, Injury Reserve are the embodiment of the new internet DYI.
-Their release strategy has more similarities with internet punk pioneer Jeff Rosenstock than any datpiff mixtape rapper, or freshly signed flavor of the week.
+Injury Reserve, made up of producer Parker Corey, and rappers Nathaniel Ritchie, and Stepa J. Groggs, have made quite the impact in their short two years of releasing music.
+From the low key release of their EP Cooler Colors in 2014, to the incredibly buzzed release of their new album Floss this week, they have enjoyed a come up completely outside the normal institutions of hip-hop and indie music.
+From fostering a fervent local fan base through DIY shows, to giving their debut album out for free on Mediafire, and then finding their first big cosign with notoriously left-of-industry YouTube reviewer Anthony Fantano, Injury Reserve are the embodiment of the new internet DYI.
+Their release strategy has more similarities with internet punk pioneer Jeff Rosenstock than any Datpiff mixtape rapper or freshly signed flavor of the week.

 Despite not receiving any help from old-fashioned written internet-blogs, label uplift, or industry cosigns, they’ve managed to find their audience.
 They have been patient, and calculated in producing content to incredibly high self-imposed standards, down to the smallest details of their artwork and videos.
-Digging their claws into a scene and audience who engage with it way more deeply than they would with something less genuine.
-And the value of that hyper engaged small audience is starting to show its worth, as they gain traction on notable internet music-discussion platforms like KTT and Reddit, sizable hits on Spotify and YouTube, and a genuine, hardcore fanbase, more than any fleeting blog hype could have given them.
+Digging their claws into a scene and audience who engage with it way more deeply than they would with something less genuine, and the value of that hyper engaged small audience is starting to show its worth.
+The group is beginning to gain traction on notable internet music-discussion platforms like KTT and Reddit, sizable hits on Spotify and YouTube, and a genuine, hardcore fanbase, more than any fleeting blog hype could have given them.

 But unlike Jeff Rosenstock, who is of course an immensely talented musician, and artist, Injury Reserve are onto something that is in touch with the cultural zeitgeist, making music in a genre that’s hungry for innovation, and fresh blood.
-One that also desperately needs new voices that speak to the vanishing cultural boundaries of hip-hop, as music stops being so much about “genre” and “scene”, and more about mood and tone, as music’s great separator becomes the playlists that songs are eventually sorted into.
+One that also desperately needs new voices that speak to the vanishing cultural boundaries of hip-hop, as music stops being so much about “genre” and “scene”, and more about mood and tone.
+Music’s great separator has become the playlists that songs are eventually sorted into.

 A new generation of music nerds are rejecting the notion of separating hip-hop into record label bins that limit it.
 They are sick of terms like “conscious rap” and whatever the implied opposite is.
 Injury Reserve, like their peers, don’t see a difference between the derogatorily named “mumble rap” and the rap classics that old fans keep trying to put above them.
 Despite what a symphony of thirty year old hip-hop heads try to tell them, they see them both as important parts of a genre that morphs to the times.
 Or as Nathaniel Ritchie rather harshly put it